Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: Experiments and results

 \subsection{Evaluation metrics}

 We evaluate the performance of our model using the following metrics: \begin{itemize} \item \textbf{Success rate}: This metric quantifies the ratio between successfully solved scenarios and the total number of tested environments.
 A higher success rate indicates a greater proficiency in finding solutions. \item \textbf{Makespan}: The makespan signifies the time steps required for all agents to reach their respective goals.
 It is equivalent to the longest path among all agents.
 Smaller makespan values indicate more efficient paths and, therefore, higher performance. \item \textbf{Total moves}: This metric captures the total number of non-idle actions all agents take.
-It provides a measure of the overall performance and coordination of the agent team. \item \textbf{Collision count}: The collision count represents the number of collisions encountered, including collisions with obstacles, other agents, or instances of agents moving beyond the environment boundaries. \item \textbf{Collision rate}: This rate is calculated as the collision count divided by the makespan.
-Unlike metrics in PICO and CPL, which only account for collisions with other agents, our collision rate considers collisions of all types, offering a broader perspective on safety and efficiency. \end{itemize}
+It provides a measure of the overall performance and coordination of the agent team. \item \textbf{Collision count}: The collision count represents the number of collisions encountered, including collisions with obstacles, other agents, or instances of agents moving beyond the environment boundaries. \end{itemize}

 Regarding all of these metrics, except for the success rate, smaller values indicate better performance.